-“The Forest Preserves has no better advocate and no better steward than President [Toni] Preckwinkle,” Foundation board member Tom Lanctot told guests at a May 14 breakfast event.
+“The Forest Preserves has no better advocate and no better steward than [Cook County Board] President [Toni] Preckwinkle,” Foundation board member Tom Lanctot told guests at the May 14 Conservation Cup Sponsor Apprecation Breakfast.
 “She’s made the Forest Preserves a priority of her administration since the beginning, and it shows in everything that we know about the Forest Preserves.”

 Lanctot made those remarks in introducing Preckwinkle and Forest Preserves General Superintendent Arnold Randall before starting a conversation about the value and impact of the Preserves.
 Lanctot and Jim Beck, who joined the Foundation board recently, hosted the breakfast at Chicago Cut restaurant.
 The event drew about a hundred civic and business leaders.
 It also offered them a chance to learn more about the partnership between the Foundation and the Forest Preserves.

 A love of the outdoors

 Preckwinkle began by sharing how her love of the outdoors informs her advocacy of the Preserves.
 She grew up camping in state parks with her family and now takes her grandchildren camping in the Preserves, she said.
 Being board president gives her lots of opportunities to spend more time in the Preserves.
 “I really enjoy that aspect of my tenure as president of the county board.”